Chicago Great Western Railway: Predecessor railroads

 In 1835, the Chicago, St. Charles & Mississippi Airline railroad was chartered with the intent of building a railroad west out of Chicago.
 The railroad never began construction, and its rights to build were transferred in 1854 to a new company, the Minnesota & North Western (M&NW), which eventually began construction in 1884 of a line south from St. Paul, Minnesota to Dubuque, Iowa.
 In 1887, the Chicago, St. Paul & Kansas City Railroad acquired the M&NW, and by the end of the decade, under the leadership of St. Paul businessman A.B.
 Stickney, it had established routes west to Omaha, Nebraska, south to St. Joseph, Missouri, and east to Chicago, Illinois, via the Winston Tunnel near Dubuque.
 In 1892, the railroad was reorganized as the Chicago Great Western.

 During the construction period, mogul locomotives (2-6-0 wheel arrangement), which were large engines for the time, were used.
 They could pull 25-30 cars (of 40,000 pounds capacity), which was a long train for the time.
 These and all the railroad's other engines had red stacks, so the railroad became known as the "Red Stack Line."

-The Chicago Great Western was not the only railroad with red spacecraft on its engines.
+The Chicago Great Western was not the only railroad with a red smokestack on its engines.
 In the 19th century, typically engine crews were assigned to specific engines, and one of the fireman's duties was to keep the stack and smokebox (which got quite hot) painted.
 Some of them customized their engines with red paint on the stacks, and some railroad shops painted stacks red, but so far as is known, the Chicago Great Western was the only American railroad to paint all of its engines' stacks red.